 Because of the optimizations described above, recovery masters will not replay segments in log order.
 Fortunately, the version numbers in log records allow the log to be replayed in any order without affecting the result.
-During replay the master simply retains the most recent version for each object and discards older versions.
-If there is a tombstone for the most recent version, then the object is deleted.
+During replay the master simply retains the most recent version (or tombstone) for each object, discarding any older versions that it encounters.